RexxLA/rexx-repository/ARB/standards/work-in-progress/document/configuration.md

 ## Streams

 The streams interface consists of functions which the configuration shall provide to manipulate streams.
-See nnn, nnn, and nnn for a description of language features which use streams.
+See <!--TODO-->nnn, <!--TODO-->nnn, and <!--TODO-->nnn for a description of language features which use streams.

 Streams are identified by names and provide for the reading and writing of data.
 They shall support the concepts of characters, lines, positioning, default input stream and default output stream.